Boleskine House: 1913–1970

-After the First World War, Hollywood actor George Raft was involved in a scandal selling shares for a pig farm supposedly built on the grounds of Boleskine—except the farm did not exist.
 After the Second World War the house was owned by a Major Edward Grant.
-In 1965, Grant committed suicide in Crowley's bedroom with a shotgun.
+On 9 November 1960, it was reported that Major Grant had committed suicide in Crowley's bedroom with a shotgun.

 After this a newly married couple moved into the house.
 The wife was blind, and after a month the man walked out, leaving the woman wandering around unable to see.
 In 1969 Kenneth Anger, an experimental filmmaker with an interest in the occult, learned that the house was on the market and rented it for a few months.
 When Jimmy Page heard about this, he bought the house in 1970.